 Chances are you don’t imagine someone blond, edgy and vital.
 But maybe you should.
-Bad girl actress Sharon Stone seemed the antithesis of any sort of victim – much less a candidate for a stroke -- when she suffered a hemorrhagic stroke at 43.
+Bad girl actress Sharon Stone seemed the antithesis of any sort of victim – much less a candidate for a stroke -- when she suffered a hemorrhagic stroke at age 43.
 Most people were stunned to learn that the actress’ severe headache was in fact a sign of a hemorrhagic stroke.

 The good news is that up to 80 percent of strokes are preventable.
 And for those who do have strokes, early and prompt treatment can dramatically lessen chances of disability and death.

-“Stroke is a preventable and treatable disease, and we can have much better outcomes with acute and early treatments,” says neurologist Nobl Barazangi, M.D., Ph.D., a specialist in Neurocritical Care and Vascular Neurology at California Pacific Medical CenterOpens new window.
+“Stroke is a preventable and treatable disease, and we can have much better outcomes with early treatments,” says neurologist Nobl Barazangi, M.D., Ph.D., a specialist in Neurocritical Care and Vascular Neurology at California Pacific Medical CenterOpens new window.

 Stroke is like a heart attack in the brain, where a blood clot or hemorrhage inhibits proper blood flow.
 Without this oxygenated blood, brain tissues are damaged, the result of which can be disability and death.
 Catch the problem early, and the prognosis is remarkably positive.
 Catch it late, and the odds for a good outcome diminish.